mhassanmanzoorsl/scripts/README.md

 ```

-only find the value which is not using key vault for selected env vars
+For a number of specfic ENV Var which is not using key vault in all Function app in a RG

 ```
 #!/bin/bash
 # Replace these with your actual values